Choose Austin’s Oldest and Most Trusted Personal Injury Law Firm

 The duty is a relationship between the plaintiff and the defendant that is recognized by law, and this relationship obligates the defendant to behave in a certain way toward the plaintiff.

-If the defendant is found to have breached the duty that he owes to the plaintiff, then it is also grounds for a negligence case.
-A breach occurs when it is found that the duty was done with no reasonable care.
+If the defendant is found to have breached the duty he owes to the plaintiff, then it is also grounds for a negligence case.
+A breach occurs when the duty is done without reasonable care.

-Following from the example above, a breach of duty means that the worker knew he had a responsibility to do, but did not do as such.
-He was doing his work in a public area and yet did not exercise reasonable care to prevent hitting and injuring others.
+Following from the example above, a breach of duty means that the worker knew he had a responsibility but did not do so.
+He was working in a public area yet did not exercise reasonable care to prevent hitting and injuring others.

 If it can be proven that it was the defendant’s breach of duty that caused the injury, then it also makes up a negligence case.
 If the defendant had exercised reasonable care, then the injury would not have occurred.